-Children will have the opportunity to develop their pretend play throughout the environment, particularly in the house, the role-play, and the small world provisions.
-Play will be modelled to the children and they will be encouraged to draw upon their own experiences.
-They will also begin to explore play through the small world provision and begin to make connections between real life and imaginary play.
+Children will have the opportunity to develop their pretend play throughout the environment, particularly in the domestic role-play and the small world provisions.
+Play will be modelled to the children, and they will be encouraged to draw upon their own experiences.
+They will also begin to make connections between real life and imaginary play.